-Memory APIs The mmap API family has significant limitations when implementing leastprivilege policies.
-Combining capabilities, W^X, and JIT compilation in an optimal manner will require new interfaces.
-We believe that a model separating address space reservation from mapping and retrieving pointers to reservations could help resolve the mismatches between the mmap API and modern programming and mitigation models.
+Memory APIs The mmap API family has significant limitations when implementing least-privilege policies.
+Combining capabilities, W^X, and JIT compilation will require new interfaces.
 The mremap system call is commonly used by Linux allocators, but is not explored in CheriBSD.